 These are difficult times for us all.
 We are living through a period of major uncertainty in terms of our health, freedom of movement and, of course, our finances.
-We’re here to offer our support to all of our valued customers through these challenges and have put together a brief guide to help you stay calm, safe and financially stable over the coming few months.
+We’re here to offer our support to all of our valued customers through these challenges and would like to inform you of a number of options available to you, with regards to your current loan agreements.

 What should I do if I'm worried about repaying my next loan repayment?

 Customers who believe that they will struggle to make a loan repayment due to the pandemic should contact us as soon as possible to discuss potential options to ease the financial burden.

 Can I apply for a loan if I don't know when my company will need me back at work?

 Yes, as long as your expected income over the next 3 months is at least £1,000 per month, taking into account you working from home.
 If you have however been put on unpaid leave we'll be unable to assist you at this time.

 Can I apply for a loan if my regular working hours have been reduced?

 Yes, as long as your expected income over the next 3 months is at least £1,000 per month, taking into account the reduction.